Solriamfetol: Legal status

 In the United States, solriamfetol is a Schedule IV controlled substance, meaning that it has an accepted medical use and a low potential for abuse, but that abuse may lead to physical or psychological dependence.
 A prescription is required, and can only be refilled up to five times in a six-month period.
 In countries of the European Union, a prescription is required.

 Research

-Solriamfetol is under development for the treatment of attention deficit hyperactivity disorder (ADHD), binge eating disorder, and circadian rhythm sleep disorders.
-As of September 2023, it is in phase 3 clinical trials for ADHD and phase 2 clinical trials for binge eating disorder and circadian rhythm sleep disorders.
+Solriamfetol is under development for the treatment of attention deficit hyperactivity disorder (ADHD), binge eating disorder, circadian rhythm sleep disorders, depressive disorders, and major depressive disorder.
+As of March 2026, it is in phase 3 clinical trials for all of these indications.
 A case report of solriamfetol for the treatment of ADHD has been published.
-Solriamfetol was also under development for the treatment of depressive disorders, but development for this indication was discontinued.
 In May 2024, the National Institutes of Health (NIH) announced a trial of solriamfetol for the treatment of long COVID.
 In September 2025, a small double-blind, placebo-controlled study found positive results in "improving fatigue and executive functioning in patients with ME/CFS."